digiscot/digiscot-website/pages/projects/libertie-project.md

 In terms of outputs we have:

-Trained 3 digital champion trainers
+- Trained 3 digital champion trainers
-Recruited 5 digital champion volunteers
+- Recruited 5 digital champion volunteers
-Facilitated 35 digital cafe sessions
+- Facilitated 35 digital cafe sessions
-We've become a UK Online learning centre and signed up 28 learners We've helped 25 learners gain digital life skills and 3 learners achieve a City and Guilds Online Basics qualification We've helped 1 learner to set up their own online shop
+- We've become a UK Online learning centre and signed up 28 learners
+- We've helped 25 learners gain digital life skills and 3 learners achieve a City and Guilds Online Basics qualification
+- We've helped 1 learner to set up their own online shop

 In terms of outcomes for the people and groups we care about, this project has achieved:

-Engagement with hard to reach individuals (we know this because we have worked with people who would not normally access digital support or have access to the internet)
+- Engagement with hard to reach individuals (we know this because we have worked with people who would not normally access digital support or have access to the internet)
-Increased confidence in online basics skills (we know this because over 80% of the people we've supported have successfully sompleted an online basics course or award and are now using the internet independently)
+- Increased confidence in online basics skills (we know this because over 80% of the people we've supported have successfully completed an online basics course or award and are now using the internet independently)
-Increased employability skills (we know this because 92% of employers require their employees to have online basics skills and it is a key requirment to put on a CV)
+- Increased employability skills (we know this because 92% of employers require their employees to have online basics skills and it is a key requirment to put on a CV)
-Increased independence and resilience (we know this because 74% of the people we have supported are now able to access services online that they could not before, have their own email address and have learned how to use a tablet or ipad device for more than gaming)
+- Increased independence and resilience (we know this because 74% of the people we have supported are now able to access services online that they could not before, have their own email address and have learned how to use a tablet or ipad device for more than gaming)

 ### Lessons learned